NiklasTR/treatment_induced_organoid_phenotypes/README.md

 * **drug_effects** - a project to estimate the effect of each drug treatment on every individual organoid line.
 Common features across lines are identified, features for each line are scaled to their DMSO control and PCA is being performed.
 	* TransformedFeatures_human_25components.h5 - 5G large file containing results of a incremental PCA with 25 preserved components across all analyzed lines, the **important difference to ReducedFeaturesPCA_all_drugs_human.h5** is that input features were scaled to each line's respective DMSO control.
 	* incrementalPCA - pickle of PCA model
-	* lines/ - containing the linear models for each line and drug with their respective AUROC and pvalue
+	* lines/ - containing the logistic regression models for each line and drug with their respective AUROC and pvalue
 * **organoid_viability**
 	* classifiers/ - model checkpoint of random forest classifiers
 	* diagnostics/